top of page

 Bio

-Mia has a specialization in botany, arboriculture, and ethnobotany, and has conducted various plant and tree inventories using Ecological Land Classification, plot and transect based survey methods, and Vegetation Sampling Protocol.
+Mia specializes in botany, arboriculture, and ethnobotany, and has extensive experience conducting vegetation and tree inventories using Ecological Land Classification, as well as plot- and transect-based survey methods and standardized vegetation sampling protocols.